 ISO 22000 can be purchased as different packages and in different formats depending on the organisation’s individual requirements.
 The packages are typically made up of online training courses, checklists and templates that can be individually or jointly purchased and utilised.

 In many instances, organisations will not require all of the components that make up the ISO 22000 standards.
 Often an organisation prefers to purchase resources more specific to individual key elements of the ISO 22000 standards, for example, the HACCP principles.

-A HACCP plan is a series of documents that identify potential food safety hazards and how to manage them if they do occur.
-The HACCP SAFE Pro Template Kit contains everything you need to get started right away and covers all the steps and principles of the HACCP food safety system.
+A HACCP Food Safety Plan, an essential part of any food business' HACCP Food Safety Program, is a series of documents that identify potential food safety hazards and how to manage them if they do occur.
+The AIFS HACCP Food Safety Plan Kit contains everything you need to build a Food Safety Plan and covers all the steps and principles of the HACCP food safety system.